openeemeter/eeweather/docs/advanced.rst

     order by
       rank

-Find closest high quality USAF_ID station in the same climate zones with high quality data, reporting distance to that station, and the lat/long coordinates of the target ZCTA:
+Find closest high quality ISD station in the same climate zones with high quality data, reporting distance to that station, and the lat/long coordinates of the target ZCTA:

 .. code-block:: sql